cs1302uga/cs1302-genlistadt/README.md

    ```

    If you want to let `javadoc` actually inherit the documentaiton, then you might try something
-   similar to the following _experimental_ command instead (on Nike only):
+   similar to the following _experimental_ command instead (on Odin only):

    ```
    $ javadoc1302 USUAL_JAVADOC_OPTIONS_HERE \